 Power users are so frustrated with these issues that they’re nearly twice as likely as nonpower users to say they’d be willing to share more personal data about their interests to get higher-quality content recommendations on streaming video platforms.

 All these factors may be contributing to the substantial subscriber churn among these digitally savvy consumers.4 In fact, the churn rate among power users is 58%, nearly double that of nonpower users (33%).

 For power users, relevance equals retention.
 These consumers show a preference for more relevant content recommendations and tailored ads, and they’re more willing to give up their personal data to have it.
-If they consent, build out the mechanisms to analyse user preferences and surface better, “stickier” suggestions.
-For streaming video providers, this means more engaged viewers and more data for potential monetisation strategies.
+If they consent, build out the mechanisms to analyze user preferences and surface better, “stickier” suggestions.
+For streaming video providers, this means more engaged viewers and more data for potential monetization strategies.